dsmrreader/dsmr-reader/README.md

 ##    auth_basic_user_file /etc/nginx/htpasswd;
 ```

 Now make sure you didn't insert any typo's by running `sudo service nginx configtest` and then reload with `sudo service nginx reload`.
 You should be prompted for login credentials the next time your browser accesses the application.
+For more information about this topic, see [the Nginx docs](https://www.nginx.com/resources/admin-guide/restricting-access/).

 ## Data preservation & backups